kensanata/just-halberds/Knives.md

 talent to succeed.
 If the check fails, the talent can no longer be used today.

 > Example: Adalric conjures rain for privacy.
-He has Education 9,
+He has Intelligence 9,
 > Water-1, making a total of 10.
 Alex rolls 10 + 0 since this was the
 > first spell of the day.
 It’s raining because 10 ≤ 10.
 Chain
 > Lightning follows: Alex rolls 5+1=6 and 6 ≤ 10.
 That kills five